Cambricon/mlu-ops/.github/pull_request_template.md

 ## 1. Motivation

-Please describe the motivation of this pull request and the goal you want to achieve through this pull request.
+Please describe your motivation and the goal you want to achieve through this pull request.

 ## 2. Modification